Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 When Distanced Self-Talk Isn’t Enough

-While distanced self-talk is effective, it’s not always sufficient on its own.
+While this tool is effective, it’s not always the full solution.

 If you notice that: